iterative/dvc.org/content/blog/2021-11-17-november-21-heartbeat.md

 Brains for 14 years, Maria brings a ton of experience in developer advocacy and product management.
 She has already dove in working on CML and the upcoming releases.
 She also organizes PyData Montreal.
-In her free time Maria likes to spend time with her two kids, walk their mixed bull dog and garden. 👩🏻‍🌾 Welcome Maria!
+In her free time Maria likes to spend time with her two kids, walk their mixed bull dog, and garden. 👩🏻‍🌾 Welcome Maria!

 ## Open Positions